What will I learn?

-At the time of writing this review, there are about a dozen or so giant online retailers that Paribue can get you money back when their prices drop.
+At the time of writing this review, there are about a dozen or so giant online retailers that Paribus can get you money back when their prices drop.

 This includes Amazon, Target, Walmart and many more.

-But the company is working to add more retailers to their list of covered online stores.
+However, the company is working to add more retailers to its list of covered online stores.

 Is Paribus Safe?

 Nowadays you have to be concerned about the safety and security of your identity online, and Paribus requires access to your email account in order to function.

 Having said that, the company uses the same security encryption as online banking and has all the other security features such as dedicated firewalls in place.

 Usually, a store will credit a refund back to your credit card account.
 Paribus doesn’t store your credit card info but uses Stripe, the same processing service used by companies such as Lyft.